 Business Operations.
 We may use your health information or share it with others in order to conduct our business operations.
 For example, we may use your health information to evaluate the performance of our staff in caring for you or to educate our staff on how to improve the care they provide for you.
-Finally, we may share your health information with other health care providers and payers for certain of their business operations if the information is related to a relationship the provider or payor currently has or previously had with you and if the provider or payer is required by federal law to protect the privacy of your health information use your health information to contact you with a reminder that you have an appointment for treatment or services at our facility.
+Finally, we may share your health information with other health care providers and payers for certain of their business operations if the information is related to a relationship the provider or payor currently has or previously had with you and if the provider or payer is required by federal law to protect the privacy of your health information.

+Appointment Reminders, Treatment Alternatives, Benefits And Services.
+In the course of providing treatment to you, we may use your health information to contact you with a reminder that you have an appointment for treatment or services at our facility.
 We may also use your health information in order to recommend possible treatment alternatives or health-related benefits and services that may be of interest to you.

 Fundraising.
 To support our business operations, we may use demographic information about you, including information about your age and gender, where you live or work, and the dates that you received treatment, in order to contact you to raise money to help us operate.
 We may also share this information with a charitable foundation that will contact you to raise money on our behalf.
 You have the opportunity to opt out of receiving any fundraising communications from us.
-Business Associates.
-We may disclose your health information to contractors, agents and other business associates who need the information in order to assist us with obtaining payment or carrying out our business operations.
-For example, we may share your health information with a billing company that helps us to obtain payment from your insurance company.